apache/phoenix-tephra/src/site/markdown/index.md

 Ready to try out Apache Tephra?
 Checkout the [Getting Started Guide](GettingStarted.html)

 ## Disclaimer
-Apache Twill is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by Incubator.
+Apache Tephra is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by Incubator.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
 While incubation